wyattjsmith1/weather.nvim/README.md

       [804] = 'cloudy_cloudy',
     },
   },
-  -- The default cache duration in seconds.
-This is not an automatic refresh, you must manually call `get_default` again. cache_ttl = 15 * 60, -- 15 Minutes
-  -- The default weather source when calling get_default. default = "openweathermap",
+  -- The default weather source when calling subscribe. default = "openweathermap",
   -- The set of icons to use.
 See `day()` above for all names. weather_icons = {